Generic Name: emtricitabine, rilpivirine, and tenofovir alafenamide (em-trye-SYE-ta-been, ril-pi-VIR-een, ten-OF-oh-vir al-a-FEN-a-mide) (Oral route)

-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs.
-Severe acute exacerbations of hepatitis B have been reported in patients who are coinfected with HIV-1 and HBV and have discontinued products containing emtricitabine and/or tenofovir disoproxil fumarate, and may occur with emtricitabine/rilpivirine/tenofovir alafenamide.
-Hepatic function should be monitored closely in these patients.
+Emtricitabine/rilpivirine/tenofovir alafenamide is not approved for the treatment of chronic hepatitis B virus (HBV) infection and the safety and efficacy of emtricitabine/rilpivirine/tenofovir alafenamide have not been established in patients coinfected with human immunodeficiency virus-1 (HIV-1) and HBV.
+Severe acute exacerbations of hepatitis B have been reported in patients who are coinfected with HIV-1 and HBV and have discontinued products containing emtricitabine (FTC) and/or tenofovir disoproxil fumarate (TDF), and may occur with emtricitabine/rilpivirine/tenofovir alafenamide.
+Hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several moths in patients who are coinfected with HIV-1 and HBV and discontinue emtricitabine/rilpivirine/tenofovir alafenamide.
 If appropriate, initiation of antihepatitis B therapy may be warranted .

 Commonly used brand name(s)